GREEN COLONIALISM MARCHES ON

 Rio Rancho, New Mexico

-MAKING SENSE OF MAKE SUNSET
+MAKING SENSE OF MAKE SUNSETS

 I appreciate the concerns voiced by people of the tribes mentioned (“What to make of Make Sunsets” February 2024).
 They raise serious concerns that all living beings should be considering.
 Clearly, more research into solar geoengineering is needed.
 The term was unknown to me before reading this article.